Chiral $Z^\prime$ in FASER, FASER2, DUNE, and ILC beam dump experiments

 We restrict ourselves for the $Z^\prime$ lighter than 5 GeV for the UV-complete models under consideration.
 In our scenarios the couplings of the SM charged fermions with the $Z^\prime$ do not depend on the generations.
-As a result we can probe the light $Z^\prime$ $(\leq 0.5~\rm GeV)$ from the supernova muons produced from SN1987A~\cite{Kamiokande-II:1987idp, Bionta:1987qt, Alekseev:1987ej,Burrows:1987zz}.
+As a result, we can probe the light $Z^\prime$ $(\leq 0.5~\rm GeV)$ from the supernova muons produced from SN1987A~\cite{Kamiokande-II:1987idp, Bionta:1987qt, Alekseev:1987ej,Burrows:1987zz}.
 Due to the generic U$(1)_X$ coupling between the $Z^\prime$ and charged fermions including muons, we apply this observation to constrain the general U$(1)_X$ scenarios.
-We noticed that a vector like scenario in the context of U$(1)_{\rm B-L}$ has been studied in Ref.~\cite{Croon:2020lrf}.
+We noticed that a vector-like scenario in the context of U$(1)_{\rm B-L}$ has been studied in Ref.~\cite{Croon:2020lrf}.
 Finally, we compare the bounds from different experiments like Orsay, Nomad, PS191, KEK, LSND, CHARM, and cosmological scenario like SN1987A on the general U$(1)_X$ coupling with $Z^\prime$ mass plane for different U$(1)_X$ charges.
 The existing bounds deal with the vector-like scenarios.
 As a result, we need to estimate the existing bounds for the chiral scenarios.
 Finally, we compare the viable parameter regions obtained from FASER, FASER2, DUNE, and ILC beam dump with the existing bounds from Orsay, Nomad, PS191, KEK, LSND, CHARM, and SN1987A for the chiral scenario.

 We organize our article in the following way.
 The general U$(1)_X$ extensions of the SM studied in this article have been described in Sec.~\ref{sec:model}.
 Methodology of the calculations of the constraints on the general U$(1)_X$ gauge coupling for different $Z^\prime$ masses is shown in Sec.~\ref{sec:calc}.
 We discuss the results obtained in Sec.~\ref{sec:summary}.
 Finally, we conclude our article in Sec.~\ref{sec:conc}.